nmdumont/orthopedic-patients/readme.txt

-We analyse biomechanical features of orthopedic patients
+In this project, we analyse biomechanical features of orthopedic patients.